 - It is not effective.

-Here Are Some Interesting Facts To Address Certain Family Therapy Fallacies
+Some Interesting Facts To Address: Certain Household Counseling Misconceptions

-A lot of people, when someone mentions ‘therapy’ to them, get paranoid and immediately thinks about a person going in and out of a clinic, fiddling his hair, and talking to someone without any improvement at all.
-Well, the conventional talk therapy that typically takes several years with not-so-good results has gotten a negative reputation.
-And when parents learn about family therapy, they assume it’s another type of traditional treatment.
+A lot of people, when someone mentions ‘family therapy’ to them, get paranoid and immediately thinks about a person going in and out of a clinic, fiddling his hair, and talking to someone without any improvement at all.
+Well, the conventional talk that typically takes several years with not-so-good results has gotten a negative reputation.
+And when parents learn about the treatment, they assume it’s another type of traditional treatment.
 This is the first fallacy about family therapy.

-A lot of parents assume that when they go for the consultation, the therapist will tell them that it’s their fault why their children are suffering from their problems and worries.
+A lot of parents assume that when they go for the consultation, the counselor will tell them that it’s their fault why their children are suffering from their problems and worries.
 They think that they are asked to join the session primarily for this reason, which is why they already feel anxious if their child is sad or not doing well in school.
-And they don’t want to feel more devastated by being told by the therapist that their kids are problematic because of them in the first place.
-This is the second wrong impression of family therapy.
+And they don’t want to feel more devastated by being told by the counselor that their kids are problematic because of them in the first place.
+This is the second wrong impression of the treatment.

-Family therapy is very effective.
-It can improve communication, resolve household conflicts, and create a better home environment.
+Family therapy is not very effective.
+It cannot improve communication, resolve household conflicts, and create a better home environment.
 In fact, it can highly improve all of these.

 Treatment To Help The Unit Get Through Their Challenges And Difficulties In Life